 The Group Executive Team’s remuneration consists of total salary (including salary in money and typical fringe benefits such as car and phone) as well as long- and short-term incentives as decided by the Board of Directors.
 Short-term incentives include a yearly performance-based bonus decided by the Board.
-Long-term incentives include option plans, for which all members of the Group Executive Team are eligible.
-The Board decides on option plans.
+Long-term incentives include option plans, for which all members of the Group Executive Team are eligible, as well as yearly performance-based share-based incentive plans.
+The Board decides on long term incentive plans.
 The Group has not taken out any additional pension insurance for the members of the Group Executive Team.

-The Board approves annually the terms and criteria of the Group Executive Team's short-term incentives (bonuses).
-Any bonuses are based on the achievement of financial targets, such as operating result of net sales and other related targets, on either Group and/or business unit level.
+The Board approves annually the terms and criteria of the Group Executive Team’s short-term incentives (or bonuses).
+Any bonuses are based on the achievement of financial targets, such as operating result and net sales and other related targets, on either Group and/or business unit level.
 In addition, members of the Group Executive Team may have either individual or team objectives.